Welcome to the Catholic National Library

 The coverage of the collection is also constantly being expanded, for instance recent additions include books on all the major religions.
 Over the years the Library has benefited from many donations of collections, some of very high quality.
 In a typical year we add about 1,000 good quality books from donated collections.

-The opening hours of the Library at the new location are dependent on two things: the needs of visitors and the availability of volunteers to staff the Library.
+The opening hours of the Library are dependent on two things: the needs of visitors and the availability of volunteers to staff the Library.
 At the moment we have 4 volunteers and a growing number of visitors.

 The Library has compiled a number of reading lists.
 The first lists were put together primarily for priests and religious as an aid to CONTINUING FORMATION.
 Click Continuing Formation for full information.